Book a call

 How Wild Mountain Immigration helps you raise your CRS score

-Increasing your CRS score is really about finding the highest return for your effort, and that is exactly what a licensed RCIC does.
-Working under CICC #R706497, our team models your current Comprehensive Ranking System score, identifies the levers most likely to push you above the cut-off, and builds a realistic plan, whether that is a targeted language retake, a provincial nomination strategy, French, or a combination.
-We represent clients entirely online, and because draw cut-offs and category rules change, we work from current canada.ca guidance.
-Start by scoring yourself with our CRS Calculator, then book a free first call and we will map your fastest route into an invitation.
+Learning how to increase your CRS score is really about finding the highest return for your effort, and that is exactly what a licensed RCIC does.
+Working under CICC #R706497, our team models your current Comprehensive Ranking System score, identifies the levers most likely to push you above the draw cut-off, and builds a realistic plan, whether that is a targeted language retake to CLB 9, a provincial nomination strategy, French, or a combination.
+We represent clients entirely online, and because Express Entry draw cut-offs and category rules change, we work from current canada.ca guidance.
+If you are weighing professional help, see how an RCIC compares with an immigration lawyer for Express Entry cases.
+Start by scoring yourself with our CRS Calculator, then book a call and we will map your fastest route to an Invitation to Apply.

 Frequently asked questions